 Figure 4: Effect on adult longevity of AaHIT expression.
 Upper panel: Daily survival probability for adults from four cohorts (Hr5/ie1>AaHIT male and females, on- and off- tet).
 Lower panel: data from which survival probabilities were calculated.
 Results analysed using a Cox’s Proportional Hazards test suggesting a significant effect of tetracycline treatment on adult longevity (n = 102, Z = -6.00, p<0.005) but no significant interaction between sex and tetracycline treatment at this level of replication.

 In order to assess effects of AaHIT expression on female fecundity, sexed Hr5/ie1>AaHIT cohorts were first produced as above.
 A minimum of 26 individual female pupae from each tetracycline provision were placed in observation pots and on the day of eclosion, provided with 3 virgin, WT adult males.
 Females were allowed to mate and lay eggs for 72hrs (c. the average lifespan of off-tet individuals from the previous experiment) after which time laid eggs were removed and counted with hatch rates also recorded.
-Using a quasipoisson glm we found a significant effect of tetracycline provision on the number of eggs laid by females over this time period (n = 56, Z = 7.54, p<0.005) with on-tet females laying a median of 124.5 eggs and off-tet females a median of 20 eggs (reduction in median eggs laying of c.
+Using a quasipoisson glm we found a significant effect of tetracycline provision on the number of eggs laid by females over this time period (n = 55, t = 8.06, p<0.005) with on-tet females laying a median of 124.5 eggs and off-tet females a median of 20 eggs (reduction in median eggs laying of c.
 83.9%) see Figure 5.
-We further observed a significant effect of tetracycline provision on proportion of eggs hatched (n = 56, Z = 4.39, p<0.005 – quasibinomial glm) with a median of 0.95 of eggs laid by on-tet females hatching but only 0.82 of eggs laid by off-tet females hatching (reduction in median proportion hatched of 13.7%).
+We further observed a significant effect of tetracycline provision on proportion of eggs hatched (n = 55, t = 4.05, p<0.005 – quasibinomial glm) with a median of 0.95 of eggs laid by on-tet females hatching but only 0.82 of eggs laid by off-tet females hatching (reduction in median proportion hatched of 13.7%).
 Overall, the median fecundity (number of larvae produced) of off-tet females (8.5) was reduced by c.93% compared to on-tet females (119.5).

 Figure 5: Effects on Female fecundity of AaHIT expression.
 Left panel: Number of eggs laid by Hr5/ie1>AaHIT females reared either on or off-tetracycline.
-Off-tet females laid significantly fewer eggs (median = 20 eggs) than on-tet females (median = 124.5 eggs), n = 56, Z = 7.54, p<0.005 – quasipoisson glm.
-Right panel: Of these eggs, a significantly lower proportion hatched when laid by off-tet females (median = 0.82) than on-tet females (median = 0.95), n = 56, Z = 4.39, p<0.005 – quasibinomial glm.
+Off-tet females laid significantly fewer eggs (median = 20 eggs) than on-tet females (median = 124.5 eggs), n = 55, Z = 7.54, p<0.005 – quasipoisson glm.
+Right panel: Of these eggs, a significantly lower proportion hatched when laid by off-tet females (median = 0.82) than on-tet females (median = 0.95), n = 55, Z = 4.39, p<0.005 – quasibinomial glm.
 Box limits represent the 25th and 75th percentiles, whiskers represent 1.5X the interquartile range, middle tendency estimates represent the medians.